 Everything you need to know about CBG

-Unlike CBD, which is the most abundant cannabinoid in the hemp plant, and THC, which is the most abundant in most marijuana strains, CBG is what’s known as a ‘minor cannabinoid’.
-As you can probably guess, this means that CBG is present in much lower levels in the cannabis plant, usually not exceeding more than 1%.
-But since research has started revealing some of the potential benefits of CBG, plant breeders have started playing with different genetics to try and bring it to the forefront.
+Unlike CBD, which is the most abundant cannabinoid in the hemp plant, and THC, which is the most abundant in the majority of marijuana strains, CBG is what’s known as a ‘minor cannabinoid’.
+As you can probably guess, this means that CBG is present at much lower levels in the cannabis plant, usually not exceeding more than 1%.
+However, since research has started revealing some of the potential benefits of CBG, plant breeders have started playing with different genetics to try and bring it to the forefront.

 CBG and the Endocannabinoid System (ECS)